When you’re new to essential oils, it’s best to start small. Choose your must-have essential oils with help from an aromatherapist.

 2 More Must-Have Essential Oils You Don’t Want to Miss

-If you want to add a couple more essential oils as you start your collection with lavender, my next two suggestions are lemon (Citrus limon) and eucalyptus (Eucalyptus globulus or E. radiata).
+If you want to add a couple more essential oils to your collection, my next two suggestions are lemon (Citrus limon) and eucalyptus (Eucalyptus globulus or E. radiata).

 Lemon (Citrus limon)

 Lemon is another highly useful, nontoxic oil for the home.
-It’s a great choice for cleaning solutions and diffusion, especially when sickness is going through the home.
+It’s a great choice for cleaning solutions and diffusing, especially when someone in your family is sick.

-- Its scent is very uplifting and energizing.
+- Its aroma is bright, uplifting, and energizing.

 - It has antimicrobial and antiseptic properties.

-- Inhaling it during times of nausea or other digestive problems can be very soothing.
+- Inhaling it during times of nausea or other digestive upsets can be very soothing.

-If you’re not crazy about lemon’s scent, you can opt for a different citrus oil like sweet orange (Citrus sinensis), red mandarin (Citrus reticulata), or grapefruit (Citrus paradisi).
+If you’re not crazy about lemon’s scent, try a different citrus oil like sweet orange (Citrus sinensis), red mandarin (Citrus reticulata), or grapefruit (Citrus paradisi).
+They’re very interchangeable.

 Eucalyptus (Eucalyptus globulus, E. smithii, or E. radiata)

-Some people may be surprised that I include eucalyptus in my top three essential oils since there’s been some controversy surrounding it.
-In fact, some aromatherapists and essential oil enthusiasts go so far to say that the oil shouldn’t even be used around children under ten.
+You might be surprised to see eucalyptus in my top three essential oils since there’s been some controversy surrounding it in recent years.
+In fact, some aromatherapists and essential oil enthusiasts even say that the oil isn’t safe for children under ten.

-Here’s the deal.
-Eucalyptus, especially the species highest in the chemical eucalyptol (also known as 1,8-cineole), can be very problematic for young children and even toxic when taken internally.
+Here’s the reason.
+Eucalyptus, especially the species highest in the chemical eucalyptol (also known as 1,8-cineole), can cause problems for young children and even toxic when taken internally.

-However, and this is key, problems occur when the oil is used in concentrations much higher than what’s recommended in traditional aromatherapy.
-But when you use it at safe doses, there’s nothing to fear.
+However, and this is key, problems only occur when the oil is used in concentrations much higher than what’s recommended in traditional aromatherapy.
+When you use it at safe doses, there’s nothing to fear.

 Eucalyptus’s actions and benefits are simply too valuable to skip it entirely.